-- 1. (1) Where a constable has reasonable cause to suspect that any article, vehicle or property is being used or has been used in the commission of an offence against this Law, the constable may without warrant search the article, vehicle or property, and if it appears that the article, vehicle or property is being used or has been used for the commission of any offence as aforesaid, the constable may seize and detain the article, vehicle or property. - (2) Where any article, vehicle or property is seized pursuant to subparagraph (1) and a person is convicted of an offence under this Law, if the court before which he is convicted is satisfied that - (a) the person owns the article, vehicle or property used in the commission of the offence; - (b) the owner permitted it to be used; or - (c) the circumstances are otherwise such that it is just to do so, the court shall, upon an application by the Attorney-General, order the forfeiture of the article, vehicle or property.
+1. (1) Where a constable has reasonable cause to suspect that any article, vehicle or property is being used or has been used in the commission of an offence against this Law, the constable may without warrant search the article, vehicle or property, and if it appears that the article, vehicle or property is being used or has been used for the commission of any offence as aforesaid, the constable may seize and detain the article, vehicle or property.

+(2) Where any article, vehicle or property is seized pursuant to subparagraph (1) and a person is convicted of an offence under this Law, if the court before which he is convicted is satisfied that - the court shall, upon an application by the Director of Public Prosecutions, order the forfeiture of the article, vehicle or property.

+- (a) the person owns the article, vehicle or property used in the commission of the offence; - (b) the owner permitted it to be used; or - (c) the circumstances are otherwise such that it is just to do so,

-- (3) On the application of the Attorney-General before a Magistrate, the Magistrate may make an order in accordance with subparagraph (4), notwithstanding that the conditions mentioned in subparagraph (2) have not been satisfied. - (4) The Magistrate may order the forfeiture of the article, vehicle or property if the Magistrate is satisfied that - (a) the article, vehicle or property has been abandoned; or - (b) the circumstances in which the article, vehicle or property was seized give reasonable cause to suspect that it was being used or has been used for the purpose of committing an offence against this Law, and it is otherwise just to do so.
+(3) On the application of the Director of Public Prosecutions before a magistrate, the magistrate may make an order in accordance with subparagraph

+(4), notwithstanding that the conditions mentioned in subparagraph (2) have not been satisfied.

+(4) The magistrate may order the forfeiture of the article, vehicle or property if the magistrate is satisfied that - and it is otherwise just to do so.

+- (a) the article, vehicle or property has been abandoned; or - (b) the circumstances in which the article, vehicle or property was seized give reasonable cause to suspect that it was being used or has been used for the purpose of committing an offence against this Law,